joshenoy/sathyabh.at/content/blog/2008-06-23-and-the-lamest-mouse-award-goes-to.md

 ---
 [ad]
-Preshit’s [tweet][1] about him having the lamest mouse triggered a series of “my-mouse-is-lamer-than-yours&#8221; tweets, and in midst of that we decided to have a contest &#8211; Who&#8217;s mouse is the Lamest?
+Preshit’s [tweet][1] about him having the lamest mouse triggered a series of “my-mouse-is-lamer-than-yours" tweets, and in midst of that we decided to have a contest - Who's mouse is the Lamest?
 So who gets the award?
 Lets have a look at the contenders
 <!--more-->

   1. [Preshit][2]